-People are subject to both the dichotomy logical fallacy and the familiarity cognitive bias.
+People are subject to the dichotomy logical fallacy and the familiarity cognitive bias.
 As such, our brains naturally summarize complex topics into binary (good or bad) categories.
-Our brains are notoriously bad at taking an outside-in view necessary for robust statistical understanding.
+Our brains are notoriously challenged to take an outside-in perspective necessary for robust statistical understanding.
 Without an outside-in perspective, decisions are more likely to be biased.
-Our brains are more likely to rely on individual inside-out stories like Bhopal.
+Our brains are more likely to rely on individual inside-out narratives and experiences like Bhopal.
 Since chemicals are both unfamiliar and seem complex, we tend to prejudge them in the unfamiliar "bad" category.

 This article intends to help separate fear from knowledge and biased experience from objective decision information.
 We strive to help make chemicals more familiar to help you make effective chemical usage decisions.
-The overarching objective is to help you safely use chemical tools to safely create and maintain a beautiful outdoor space.
+The overarching objective is to help you safely use chemical tools to create and maintain a beautiful outdoor space.

 In the context of useful chemical tools for the yard, besides water, allow me to suggest others.
 The general chemical category is called weed killers (WK).
 Weed killers can be segmented into a couple of helpful categories:

 Selective - A WK that kills lawn weeds but does not kill the desired lawn grass.
 Please see the note for my favorite selective WKs. [ii]

 Non-selective - A WK that kills all or most plant material.
 In particular, I am thinking of the complex chemical "glyphosate," with the street name Roundup.